Daniel-Chin/Unsupervised-Symbolic-Music-Decipher/readme.md

 - Run `python3 ./midi_process_parallel.py` and wait for completion.
 - Run `python3 ./prepare_datasets_parallel.py --stage cpu` and wait for completion.
 - Run `python3 ./prepare_datasets_parallel.py --stage gpu` and wait for completion.

+## Train
+From the outermost dir,
+- Run `cd ./hpc`
+- Run `python3 ./sched_piano.py` to submit a slurm job.
+  - It uses `train_piano_template.sbatch` which has some NYUSH HPC-specific setups.
+You may want to review it and make edits.
+  - Under the hood it runs `../main_train_piano.py`.
+Feel free to run it directly.